Seminars and Colloquia

 - EVERYTOPIC SEMINAR - Run by Prof. Olivier Bernardi.
 Meets on Tuesdays, 3:30 - 4:50pm in Goldsmith 226.

 - TOPOLOGY SEMINAR - Run by Profs.
 Daniel Ruberman, Ruth Charney, and Kiyoshi Igusa.
 Meets on Tuesdays, 2:00 - 3:20 pm in room 226 Goldsmith.

 - BRANDEIS-HARVARD-MIT-NORTHEASTERN COLLOQUIUM - Run by Prof. Bong Lian.
 When held at Brandeis, meets on Thursdays, 4:30 - 5:30 pm in Goldsmith 317.
 Tea at 4:00 in Goldsmith 100.

 - IGERT SEMINAR - Sponsored by the joint Math/Physics/Economics/Neuroscience IGERT grant.
 Generally meets on Wednesdays, 4:00 - 5:00 pm in room 229 Abelson.

 - GRADUATE STUDENT SEMINAR (GSS) - Run by the Mathematics Graduate Student Council.
 Meets on Thursdays, 3:30 to 4:50 pm, in Goldsmith 317.

 - NEW DIRECTIONS LECTURE SERIES - A series of lectures or mini-courses offered in the fall semester of each year.
 They are given by faculty members and are designed to introduce students to a current area of research.

 - EISENBUD LECTURES - An annual series of lectures in Mathematics and Physics.
 The 2013-2014 Eisenbud Lectures in Mathematics and Physics celebrated Leonard Eisenbud's 100th Birthday and was given by Cumrun Vafa of Harvard University on March 11-12, 2014.
-This year's lecture will be given by Peter Sarnak from the Institute for Advanced Study and Princeton University on December 2 - 4, 2014 at 4 pm in room Abelson 131 and hosted by Prof. Bong Lian.
-Please check Department Events for more details as soon as they are available.
+The 2014 December lecture was given by Peter Sarnak from the Institute for Advanced Study and Princeton University on December 2 - 4, 2014 and hosted by Prof. Bong Lian.